Analyzing proportions with the Arrington et al. 2002 example

 anopaPlot(w)

-The missing cells are absent from the plot.
 To highlight the interaction, restrict the plot to

 anopaPlot(w, ~ Trophism * Location)